feralhosting/feralhosting.github.io/Software/Weechat - IRC client basic setup/readme.md

 Please use this script.

-**Important note:** You need to have completed Step 1 before running this script.
+**Important note 1:** You need to have completed Step 1 before running this script.

+**Important note 2:** If you get an error about gcrypt you will need to open a ticket and ask for `libgcrypt11-dev` to be installed.

 ~~~
 wget -qO ~/install.weechat.sh http://git.io/L6oalA && bash ~/install.weechat.sh